Click Here for Our Recommended Antivirus for Your Device

 What is Aikido?

-Aikido is the most practiced martial art in the world that was founded by Morihei Ueshiba, also known as O Sensei.
-Aikido is a non-aggressive that includes striking, joint locking, pinning, and throwing techniques.
+Aikido is the most practiced martial art in the world.
+That was founded by Morihei Ueshiba, also known as O Sensei.
+Aikido is non-aggressive, including striking, joint locking, pinning, and throwing techniques.

-It also trains one to use the traditional weapons of Japan, such as knife, staff, and sword.
-It is a skill of posture, redirection, balance, avoidance, and distancing.
+It also trains one to use the traditional weapons of Japan, such as knives, staffs, and swords.
+It is a posture, redirection, balance, avoidance, and distancing skill.
 It also focuses on the evolution of physical and also internal unity.
 It also teaches one to dominate aggressiveness.

 Aikido is not a part of sports.
-There is no competition in this martial art and it focuses on the personal development of a person.
+There is no competition in this martial art, and it focuses on a person’s personal development.

-It aims at teaching a personal self-defense.
-Winning or losing does not hold any importance here and so men, women, and children of all ages can practice Aikido together.
+It aims at teaching personal self-defense.
+Winning or losing does not hold any importance here, so men, women, and children of all ages can practice Aikido together.

 In real-life situations, Aikido is applicable and very effective.
-If a person has conquered the skill of Aikido, he need not unite it with other tactics or techniques so as to make Aikido successful.
+If a person has conquered the skill of Aikido, he need not unite it with other tactics or techniques to make Aikido successful.

-He need not even go for any ground fighting, kicking, or striking techniques.
+He need not even go for ground fighting, kicking, or striking techniques.

 aikido